 How useful are plastics

 Plastics are highly useful because they are non-reactive and can store chemicals.
-Due to their light weight, strength and durability they can be molded into any shape and size as required.
+Due to their light weight, strength, and durability, they can be molded into any shape and size as required.
 Plastics are poor conductors of heat and electricity.
 Therefore they are used as coating material for electric wires and handles of containers.
 Plastic bags are widely used today for wrapping food and other such things.
-This results in accumulation of plastics in our homes.
+This results in the accumulation of plastics in our homes.
 Plastics face a big problem during disposal.

 Materials which get decomposed by the action of bacteria in nature are called biodegradable.
 Whereas materials which do not get decomposed by natural processes are known as non-biodegradable.
 Plastic takes several years to get decomposed which is not environmental friendly and causes pollution.
 Burning of plastic is a very slow process and they do not get burnt completely.
-This causes air pollution because poisonous gases are released in the environment during combustion of plastics.
-When exposed to fire, most plastics melt and then after sometime they from a hard mass.
+This causes air pollution because poisonous gases are released into the environment during combustion of plastics.
+When exposed to fire, most plastics melt and then after some time they form a hard mass.
 Accumulation of plastics in water bodies disturbs the marine ecosystem.
-Therefore use of plastic should be reduced in order to promote a sustainable growth.
+Therefore the use of plastic should be reduced in order to promote a sustainable growth.
 An alternative method is recycling of plastics.
 Thermoplastics can be recycled and reused.

-As a responsible citizen one should follow the concept of four R’s that is reduce, reuse, recycle and recover.
+As a responsible citizen, one should follow the concept of four R’s that is reduced, reuse, recycle and recover.
 This will promote a clean and healthy environment.
-In a clean environment, the life span will increase.
+In a clean environment, the lifespan will increase.

-The article briefly describes plastics and the adverse effects of plastic on environment.
-For any further query install Byju’s the learning app.
+The article briefly describes plastics and the adverse effects of plastic on the environment.
+For any further query install, Byju’s the learning app.